 Many great mountaineers have learnt, and honed, their skills in the winter mountains of Scotland.
 To tackle the more challenging peaks of Glencoe and Lochaber in winter requires a full array of mountaineering skills

 These five days offer the same winter essentials as our ‘Scottish Winter Mountaineering’ course – whilst sharing the experience with like-minded people of a similar age.
 Getting to grips with ice axe and crampons, you will develop your winter skills on steeper snow and winter scrambling terrain.
 Along the way, you will cover winter navigation, and avalanche evaluation; alongside the emergency procedures of building a snow shelter and basic ropework for steep ground.
 All this will be covered practically on five awesome days out, whilst enjoying ascents of many of the finest summits in the Western Highlands.

-Eight places are made available every year to full-time students aged 18 or over.
-To apply, please complete an application form and booking form, and send them to firstname.lastname@example.org with the subject title ‘James Brownhill Memorial Fund Application’
+Eight fully residential places are made available every year to full-time students aged 18 or over.
+To apply, please complete an application form and booking form, and send them to firstname.lastname@example.org with the subject title ‘James Brownhill Memorial Fund Application’.

-No previous winter experience is required, but you should be fit summer hill walkers and realise that winter days in the western highlands often involve ascents from near sea level to 1000m.
+No previous winter experience is required, but you should be a fit summer hill walker and expect that winter days in the western highlands often involve ascents from near sea level to 1000m.

 The Scottish mountains in winter are undoubtedly magnificent but are a serious undertaking.
 Short daylight hours, poor conditions underfoot, strong winds, rain and snow may all need to be dealt with.
 This subsidised course aims to introduce the skills and judgement needed to become a safe and competent winter mountaineer.